Fully Adaptive Composition in Differential Privacy: Future Directions

 AR acknowledges support from NSF DMS 1916320 and an ARL IoBT CRA grant.
 Research reported in this paper was sponsored in part by the DEVCOM Army Research Laboratory under Cooperative Agreement W911NF-17-2-0196 (ARL IoBT CRA).
 The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the Army Research Laboratory or the U.S. Government.
 The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation herein.

-ZSW and JW were supported in part by the NSF CNS2120667, a CyLab 2021 grant, a Google Faculty Research Award, and a Mozilla Research Grant.
+ZSW and JW were supported in part by the NSF CNS2120667, NSF Award \#2120667, a CyLab 2021 grant, a Google Faculty Research Award, and a Mozilla Research Grant.
+JW acknowledges support from NSF GRFP grants DGE1745016 and DGE2140739.